 The Play Hard Florida team is so committed to finding ways to preserve and protect our waters that we sell T-shirts to support nonprofits that work to protect them.
 We’ve also designed a logo for the Green For Blue movement – check out our online store to show your support for clean water AND environmental nonprofits!

 This blog is the second of a three-part series.
-The first detailed why the official nickname of Florida should be changed to the “Water State™”.
-Our third article will detail how to distribute the new tax revenue for water protection.
+The first detailed why the official nickname of Florida should be changed to the “Water State™“.
+Our third article details how to distribute the new tax revenue for water protection.
 For its success, the majority of the revenue will need to be directed to water quality as that is the driving force for our economy, tourism, property values, and quality of life.
 Keep reading below for lots of legalization articles and data to help make the case…

 Resources Related To Legalization Of Recreational Marijuana